Antfield-Creations/fafa-vae/journal/README.md

 - [ ] Use kernel size of 3 or 5 on conv layers (some promising preliminary results, needs better checking)
 - [ ] Linear activation on decoder output layer

+# 2022-06-07
+Re-training models works, but now I have to keep track of some provenance.
+I trained session 2022-06-03_09h39m59s on 2022-06-02_16h44m41s (which comes from 2022-04-21_10h10m14s) and it improved a little on the reconstruction loss, from ~3.12e-3 to 2.77e-3.
+So this is a 0.35e-3 improvement, or 11% improvement, over the course of a 5.5 hrs and 64 epochs of 256 batches each.
+I think I'm going to stop here for now, there's enough detail in the reconstructions to clearly discern human figures but not enough to make realistic faces.
+I'm still clear of ['uncanny valley'](https://en.wikipedia.org/wiki/Uncanny_valley) I hope.
+The figures aren't ghostly in any sense anymore and the reconstruction loss is going down, while the vqvae-loss is steadily increasing now.
+It might signify some sense of overfitting (?) but I think it's alright to stop here and move to the pixelCNN part of the pipeline, I can always go back and do some more training but I'll have to re-do the entire pixelCNN part if I do.

 ## 2022-06-03
 It worked!
 I re-implemented my ML project in Argo and it worked out very nicely.
 The workflow uses a spot image to save consts and it saved checkpoints directly to my artifacts bucket.